+300 new 200-300 100-200 Around 100 20-50 new

-300 new homes 100-200 new homes Around 100 new homes 20-50 new homes
+homes new homes new homes new homes homes

-Diss Harleston Acle Hingham Blofield
+Diss Harleston Acle Reepham Wroxham Loddon • Hingham Blofield Brundall Hethersett Long Stratton

-Reepham Brundall

-Wroxham Hethersett

-Loddon Long Stratton

-unless chosen as a major growth location as shown above.

 What will happen next?

 Following the current consultation, The joint core strategy which your elected councillors will be taking a decision on the shape of a strategy to be pursued further.
 They will examine each of the three options for major growth and decide which elements will be incorporated into the final Joint Core Strategy.
 This will be subject to full public consultation next year.
 All local people will be given the opportunity to give their views, helping us arrive at a vision for the future of the area we all share.